mkg20001/pneumon/README.md

 # Helpful notes

-To use pneumon, you need to bundle your code into a single file which you can do using [pkg](https://github.com/zeit/pkg)
+To use pneumon, you need to bundle your code into a single file which you can do using [pkg](https://github.com/zeit/pkg) or [parcel](https://github.com/parcel-bundler/parcel)

 You could also use docker, but sometimes that's simply not an option or just too much, that's why I created this lib